 Download a free eviction notice customized for Louisiana state law below in MS Word (.docx) or Adobe PDF format.

-10-Day Lease Termination: Use this notice to let a tenant know that you’re ending a month-to-month lease, and that they must prepare to leave your property.
-In Louisiana, landlords must give tenants 10 days’ notice to move out if they’re on a month-to-month lease.
+10-Day Lease Termination: Use this notice to vacate to let a tenant know that you’re ending a month-to-month lease and that they must prepare to leave your property.

-5-Day Notice to Pay Rent or Quit: Use this notice to begin evicting a tenant if they haven’t paid rent on time.
-In Louisiana, landlords must give tenants 5 days’ notice to either pay owed rent or vacate the property before the Louisiana eviction process can proceed in court.
+5-Day Notice to Pay Rent or Quit: Use this notice to vacate to evict a tenant if they haven’t paid rent on time.
+Landlords must give tenants 5 days’ notice to either pay owed rent or vacate the property before the Louisiana eviction process can begin in court.

 If you wish to send a letter simply reminding your tenant that rent is late (without threat of eviction), use a late rent notice.

-- Laws: Title XI of the Louisiana Code of Civil Procedure
+- Louisiana State Laws: Title XI of the Louisiana Code of Civil Procedure

-- Rent Payment Grace Period: There is no rent payment grace period in Louisiana unless stated specifically in the lease.
+- Rent Payment Grace Period: No grace period for late or non-payment of rent in Louisiana unless stated specifically in the lease.

-- Late or Non-Rent Payment Notice: 5 days Title XI CCP 4701
+- Late or Non-Payment of Rent Notice: Five days.
+Louisiana CCP 4701

-Providing the proper notice to vacate is the first step in the eviction process in Louisiana, you must provide the proper notice to quit, such as a late rent notice or lease termination.
+Providing the proper notice to vacate is the first step in the eviction process in Louisiana.
 Before sending it to a tenant (via certified mail or personal service), remember to make a copy of this notice for your records.

-The court will prepare an Order to Show Cause, which must be served by a constable.
+The court will prepare an Order to Show Cause, which a parish constable or city marshall must serve.
 This notice provides the date and time of the hearing.
 Attend this hearing if you want to successfully evict a tenant.

-If the tenant doesn’t appear in court on the designated court date (results in default judgment), or you prove your case to the court’s satisfaction, the court will issue a Judgment for Eviction.
+If the tenant doesn’t appear in court on the designated court date (results in default judgment), or you prove your case to the court’s satisfaction, the court will issue a Judgment of Eviction.

-If your tenant has still not vacated the property, ask the court for a Warrant for Possession.
-Provide the executed order to the constable so they can physically evict the tenant.
+If your tenant has not vacated the property, ask the court for a Writ of Possession or Warrant for Possession.
+Provide the executed order to the appropriate constable or marshall so they can physically evict the tenant.